infosupport/tech-survey/README.md

 ## Setup for local development

+> When using Nix flakes with direnv integration, skip right ahead to step 5.

 1. Install [Rancher](https://rancherdesktop.io/) (or Docker if you prefer/you have a license) and make sure it is running.
 2. Spin up a postgres database with the following command.
 You need to choose your own password and username:
 ```bash